- - Receiving support from these programs can increase a startup’s chances of attracting investment

 "Then there are elements that we would add either based on the vertical or the gap assessment that we do at the beginning of the program.
 From there on, we can get specialist mentors and trainers in based on the specific needs.”

-Hanselmann recognises a shift within the ecosystem of these programs, noting that a lot of institutions, from universities (look at AFT) to banks (ING and KBC have both, in the past, organised startup accelerator programs).
+Hanselmann recognises a shift within the ecosystem of these programs, noting that a lot of institutions, from universities (look at AFT) to banks (ING and KBC have both, in the past, organised startup accelerator programs) are adopting these programs internally.
 He also has come to realise that, and on the other hand, ‘here is a certain fatigue in this space, so we need to pivot ourselves’.

 When asked what sets B-Sprouts apart from other, similar programs, Hanselmann reflects mainly on the international aspect: “We don’t only bring together startups and entrepreneurs from several countries, we also have international mentors, and they are all experts or seniors in their fields.